-Overdose toxicity refers to serious, often harmful, and sometimes fatal toxic reactions to an accidental overdose of a drug (because of a doctor's, pharmacist's, or patient's error) or to an intentional overdose (homicide or suicide).
+Overdose toxicity refers to serious, often harmful, and sometimes fatal toxic reactions to an accidental overdose of a drug (because of an error on the part of the doctor, pharmacist, or person taking the drug) or to an intentional overdose (homicide or suicide).

 Young children are at high risk of overdose toxicity.
 Brightly colored tablets and capsules, most of which are adult-dose formulations, can attract the attention of toddlers and young children.
 In the United States, federal regulations require that all prescription drugs taken by mouth be dispensed in childproof containers unless a person signs a waiver to the effect that such a container presents a handicap.